PatrickGono/cpp_nanodegree_capstone/README.md

 Once the accelerations are calculated, a velocity Verlet algorithm is used to update the parameters of the particles (position, velocity) for the next simulation step.

+The simulation allows the user to select from a range of possible scenarios, and to modify the simulation parameters, such as the time step, the theta parameter of the Barnes-Hut algorithm, or the number of particles.

 ## Examples

 ## Controls
 * **WASD** & **arrow keys**: Pan camera
 * **Mouse scroll wheel**: Zoom in and out
+* **Space**: Pause simulation
 * **Q**: Toggle quad tree rendering (irrespective of algorithm used)
 * **R**: Slow down simulation
 * **T**: Speed up simulation